 South Canterbury was purchased from Ngāi Tahu in 1848.
-The only two reserves of any size set aside in South Canterbury, after the purchase, were at Arowhenua and Waihao, where there are still marae.
+The only two reserves of any size in the region set aside after the purchase were at Arowhenua and Waihao, where there are still marae.

 The land reserved for South Canterbury’s Māori did not allow for the customary seasonal round of hunting and gathering over huge areas.
-Māori came to be considered trespassers when they visited the ‘mahika kai’ (food-gathering areas) where European farmers were already running sheep.
+Māori came to be considered trespassers when they visited the ‘mahika kai’ (food-gathering areas) on which European farmers were now running sheep.

 The issue came to a head in 1877–79, when the prophet Te Maihāroa led a heke (protest march) to Te Ao Marama (today's Ōmarama) to assert traditional food-gathering rights in an area they believed had not been sold.
 The episode ended in 1879 without bloodshed when Te Maihāroa agreed to lead his followers back to reserves on the coast.

 Tacking off the South Canterbury coast in February 1770, James Cook saw and described the Hunters Hills, but did not land.
-When whaling began in New Zealand waters, the reefs at Caroline Bay were used (as the Māori had used them before) for shelter on an otherwise inhospitable coast.
+When whaling began in New Zealand waters, the reefs at Caroline Bay were used (as Māori used them) for shelter on an otherwise inhospitable coast.

-In March 1839, the Sydney-based Weller brothers, already established at Ōtākou, set up a shore whaling station on the boulder beach below Timaru’s clay cliffs.
-However, the Wellers’ bankruptcy ended shore whaling there in 1841.
+In March 1839 the Sydney-based Weller brothers, already established at Ōtākou, set up a shore whaling station on the boulder beach below Timaru’s clay cliffs.
+The Wellers’ bankruptcy ended shore whaling there in 1841.